 Visionary Communications provides a full suite of hosting services.
 With our Hosting Personal or Hosting Business packages you get full hosting coverage for the following services: DNS Pointing, Hosted Email, and Website Hosting.
-If you already have some of your services elsewhere but are looking for use just one of our services we also off these services individually as well.
+We offer standalone versions of each of these services, so no matter if you need only one or the whole package we have you covered!

 Below is a breakdown of each service we provide; if you are unsure of what services you need or have you can always contact us for further assistance.